dk14/bell/README.md

 - at the detector A - you should always repeat hidden parameter M(i) = H(i), regardless which setting was used -  a or a'
 - at the detector B result of measurement should be calculated as hidden parameter AND type of measurement (1 for b', 0 - for b): M(i) = H(i) & !B(i), where M denoted as measurement.

 Calculate [S](http://en.wikipedia.org/wiki/CHSH_inequality) based on this statistic.
-You will receive S > 2  about every second(!) such experiment...even considering [sigma criterion](http://en.wikipedia.org/wiki/Statistical_significance).
+You will receive S > 2  about every second(!) such experiment.
 So CHSH will be violated without any non-local magic!

 ## How to use